wookey-project/libsmartcard/doc/api.rst

   typedef struct {
         /* Card type (contact or contactless) */ smartcard_types type;
-        /* Card information (ATR for contact cards, ATQ/ATS for contacless, ... */
+        /* Card information (ATR for contact cards, ATQ/ATS for contactless, ... */
         SC_Info info;
         /* the protocol we use */
         uint8_t T_protocol;
   } SC_Card;

-As we can see, this captures the abstraction layer above contact and contacless cards.
+As we can see, this captures the abstraction layer above contact and contactless cards.

 Initialization functions
 """"""""""""""""""""""""